 Note: there are many installation methods for attaching TGSIs to a surface/substrate.
 Please ensure when installing TGSIs that the installation method is applicable to your surface/substrate.

 3 LUMINANCE CONTRAST

-Luminance contrast or LIGHT REFLECTIVE VALUES ( LVR ) contribute to the efficacy of tactile indicators for vision impaired pedestrians.
+Luminance contrast contributes to the efficacy of tactile indicators for visions impaired pedestrians.
 The reason for this is that a large percentage of vision impaired people still retain partial vision and can detect the contrast provided by suitably coloured tactiles.
-When architects and specifiers select a colour, it's important to factor in the colour of the substrate.
+When architects and specifiers select a colour, it’s important to factor in the colour of the substrate.
 Failure to consider the background colour could result in insufficient contrast.

+In accordance with the Australian Standards, a minimum luminance contrast of 45% must be provided between the tactile indicator and surrounding substrate.
 DTAC® products are available in a range of colours, allowing specifiers to select according to requirements.
+Refer to the luminance chart for selection details.
 The luminance of DTAC® products conforms to AS 1428.4 2013.

 4 SLIP RESISTANCE

 An essential consideration when selecting tactile indicators is the level of slip resistance provided.
 Tactiles are often placed at hazardous locations such as bus and rail platforms, escalators, top of stairs and pedestrian crossings.
 It’s essential that tactiles do not increase the chance slip and fall accidents, especially in wet conditions.

 DTAC® tactiles conform to slip resistance requirements.